- Circuiting Overview

 - Press S to select an existing closed polyline to transform into a zone

-After you've drawn or selected your zone boundary, the Circuit Zone dialog box will open.
+After you've drawn or selected your circuit boundary, the Circuit Zone dialog box will open.
 The Circuiting tool will automatically determine the type(s) of heads included within the zone, and will list them here.

 Select each head type you want to include in the zone.
 The zone's boundary will ignore any head types you do not select.